tteck/Proxmox/README.md

 <h1 align="center" id="heading"> Home Assistant Core LXC </h1>

-A standalone installation of Home Assistant Core
+A standalone installation of Home Assistant Core</br>
+🛈 If the LXC is created Privileged, the script will automatically set up USB passthrough.

 To create a new Proxmox Home Assistant Core LXC, run the following in the Proxmox Shell.